josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/csg_tools.md

 > CSG nodes.
 >

-Create a CSGCombiner3D and name it bed.
+Create a CSGCombiner3D and name it `bed`.

 Our bed consists of 3 parts: the bed, the mattress and a pillow.
 Create a CSGBox3D and adjust its dimension for the bed.
 Create another CSGBox3D and adjust its